placi0325/Stackoverflow-TW5/README.md

    ```sh
    git clone https://github.com/placi0325/Stackoverflow-TW5.git
    ```
-3. Install JAVA version 17 or higher
+2. Install Java version 17 or higher

-4. Install Apache Maven or IDE with built-in Maven support
+3. Install Apache Maven or IDE with built-in Maven support
-5. Install an integrated development environment(IDE) - IntelliJ IDEA
+4. Install an integrated development environment(IDE) - IntelliJ IDEA
-6. Install PostgreSQL
+5. Install PostgreSQL
-7. Create a database in PostgreSQL named „stackoverflow”
+6. Create a database in PostgreSQL
-8. Open the project in IntelliJ from the pom.xml file :open_file_folder:
+7. Open the project in IntelliJ from the pom.xml file :open_file_folder:
-9. Set the database name, username and password as environment variables as follows: <br>
+8. Set the database name, username and password as environment variables as follows: <br>
       :white_check_mark: DATABASE_NAME=_your database name_<br>
       :white_check_mark: DATABASE_USERNAME=_your username_<br>
       :white_check_mark: DATABASE_PASSWORD=_your password_<br>
-10. Run the application by the "Run" button in the top right corner or with Shift + F10 shortcut
+9. Run the application by the "Run" button in the top right corner or with Shift + F10 shortcut
-11. This will start the project, and you can reach in your browser, on the following URL: http://localhost:8080/
+10. This will start the project which you can reach in your browser, on the following URL: http://localhost:8080/

 <p align="right">(<a href="#readme-top">:top:</a>)</p>